Edgio

 Environments and Caching

 Each environment has a separate edge cache.
-The Caching page’s Preserve cache between deployments option determines whether this edge cache persists between deployments.
+The Deploy Changes popup’s Purge the cache after deployment option determines whether this edge cache persists between deployments.

 Edge and Origin Shield Caching